AAn introduction to the life of George Sluizer

 In 1991 Sluizer directed an adaptation of Bruce Chatwin’s novel UTZ, starring Armin Mueller-Stahl (Best Actor in Berlin 1992), and in 1993 DARK BLOOD, kept unfinished because of the death of its leading actor River Phoenix.

 CRIMETIME followed in 1995, a thriller about the dangerous effects of reality TV, starring Stephen Baldwin and Pete Postlethwaite.
 In 1996, Sluizer produced and co-directed the nostalgic comedy DYING TO GO HOME and in 1997 he directed THE COMMISSIONER with John Hurt and Rosana Pastor.
 And in 2002 THE STONERAFT based on the novel by Nobel Prize laureate José Saramago.
+In 2012 he managed to finish DARK BLOOD.

 During his career, Sluizer has directed films in six different languages and regards himself as a truly European director.
 A master of the thriller genre, Sluizer is known for his unique signature, his “going to the edge” and “search for one’s limits”.